elliedori/triptyk/README.md

   * Youtube Embedded Player e(traditional music videos)
   * Google Place Autocomplete (predicative location search)

+## Technologies used

+  Triptyk was built on a Sinatra backend, with HTML, CSS, and JQuery on the frontend.

 ## Current functionality

   * User authentication